The question “How much money do I need to retire?” is often seen as impossible to answer – or an impossibly large answer.

 Where did you get those numbers from?

-The numbers used in these calculations are derived from what is known as the four percent rule.
+The numbers used in these calculations are taken from what’s known as the four percent rule.

 This is based on an assumption that the average annual rate of return on your investments will be 5% after inflation.

 Consequently, this allows you to safely withdraw 4% of your investments forever without your money running out.
-Subject to some basic management on your part.
+This is, however, subject to some basic money management on your part.